 Suitable base and access

-You will also need to ensure that the ground where you are going to place your shipping container is suitable.
-In failing to survey the ground, you may find that once the container is on-site, it is unsafe, doesn’t sit properly, the windows and doors don’t open and close properly, or that the container faces avoidable condensation.
+You will also need to ensure that the ground where you are going to place your unit is suitable.
+In failing to survey the ground, you may find that once the container is on-site, it is unsafe, doesn’t sit properly, the windows and doors don’t open and close properly, or that it faces avoidable condensation.

-You will also need to think about how you are going to get the shipping container to the space you intend to have it placed.
+You will also need to think about how you are going to transport the unit to the space you intend to have it placed.
 For instance, the location must be accessible for a lorry with the necessary lifting equipment.
 In order for the vehicle effectively park and offload, an approximate width of 24ft is required.

-- Completely flat (the weight of your shipping container is distributed across the four corners, meaning that the ground underneath must be totally flat)
+- Completely flat (the weight is distributed across the four corners, meaning that the ground underneath must be totally flat)

 - Sturdy and solid – ground could be made from concrete, railway sleepers, concrete slabs or a hard stone surface, for example.

-If you are in doubt, it is always worth checking whether the ground is suitable before you have your shipping container delivered.
+If you are in doubt, it is always worth checking whether the ground is suitable before your delivery.
 You can also opt to have a professional site survey conducted by a shipping container specialist to provide complete reassurance.

-Although shipping containers are ‘temporary structures’, some have sought planning permission for their shipping containers.
+Although ‘temporary structures’, some have sought planning permission for their containers.
 We, therefore, recommend that you check with your local authority if you are sensitive to local environmental issues or have any doubts relating to your project.